 The easiest, and best, way to determine the resilience of a connectivity provider is by assessing its reliability.

-If you find yourself questioning: “how long until we next lose connectivity?”, “will our provider cover this location?” and “is our audience experiencing delays and interruptions?”, it’s likely that your network is non-resilient and lacking in reliability - i.e. not the right provider for you.
+If you find yourself wondering: "How long until we next lose connectivity?", "Will our provider cover this location?" and "Is our audience experiencing delays and interruptions?", it’s likely that your network is non-resilient and lacking in reliability - i.e. not the right provider for you.

 Does your connectivity have a recovery plan?

 No one likes thinking about network failures, but every broadcaster knows that they are all too common in the world of broadcasting.

 A resilient network acknowledges and manages potential interruptions proactively.
 And ideally, your connectivity solution should be able to automatically address network issues in real-time.
 This way, you can focus on the content you’re streaming without interruption.

 Network security may not always be at the top of a broadcaster's list of priorities, but it should be.

 Whilst every network is susceptible to outside attacks, broadcasts are typically filmed in public and are viewed by large numbers of people, which increases the exposure of your data to potential attackers.